x40-Community/Cura_for_Weedo_X40_PRO/README.md

 ## Ready to use
 The X40 Community Cura configuration is much more than just a printer definition.
 It contains a printer visualization and hundreds of tested print profiles.
 Simply select a supported filament, make small adjustments such as support structure etc. and just print.
 There is no need to search for and test the correct print parameters.

-Here you can see the supported filament and the current status: Cura Quality and Intent Profiles
+Here you can see the supported filament and the current status: http://www.x40-community.org/index.php/cura/cura-quality-and-intent-profiles

 Standard configuration for Weedo X40 PRO
 - Available for Cura 4.X and 5.X